UCSD-E4E/mangrove/docs/Labeling Tool.md

     2) Use "cd" to enter a directory.
     3) Once you are in the same directory as the .jar file, run "java -jar MLPaint.jar"

-# Tutorial on Loading an Image to Label
+# Tutorial: Loading an image to label

     Navigate to the image, probably a .tif, that you want to open, and open it!

-# Tutorial on the Labeling Workflow
+# Tutorial: The Labeling Workflow
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uAIU2VNW9_g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>